royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 ## Cleaning Up

-Delete all resources you created, this should be the list of them, but please verify this yourself.
+Delete all resources you created, they may cost you and you shouldn't leave unused resources.
+**IMPORTANT!** This list may not be complete or may have mistakes, you are responsible to clean us everything you created.

 //TODO - verify this
 * Delete thing: iot-webinar-device
 * Delete type: iot-webinar-type